nullbones/NebulaOffice/README.md

 # NebulaOffice
 A Text art like office for the Linux Shell that you and others can collaborate

-to get chat running make a new tmux session in the github folder and open 2 windows then press ctrl+b then let go and press d and then cd into the directory with "chat" and run ./chat
+to start chat running make a new tmux session in the github folder "Chat" and open 2 windows then in one tmux window type "./input.sh" and then move to the other window and type "./chatboard.sh"